 Is it effective for weight loss?

-Studies found that the amount of weight lost following an alternate day fast was equal to that lost via a typical low calorie weight loss plan.
-However, as the description reveals, this is a challenging fasting pattern, and side effects reported included serious hunger pangs and decreased concentration on the fasting days.
+Studies suggest that following an alternate-day fast is as effective as a typical low-calorie weight-loss plan.
+However, as the description reveals, this is a challenging fasting pattern, and side effects reported include strong feelings of hunger and decreased concentration on fasting days.
 Also, some studies revealed that people ate more than usual on non-fasting days.
-Thus, they did not restrict enough calories to promote weight loss.
-Plus, the long-term effects on your health of this eating pattern are not yet known.
-More research is needed on alternative day fasting as an approach to weight loss.
+Studies on alternate-day fasting are somewhat limited and most have been over short periods of time.
+More research is needed on alternate-day fasting as an approach to weight loss.

 Modified Fasting